FrisovanDijk/Whitegrey/README.md

 # WhiteGrey for AnchorCMS

-A theme with a darkgrey sidebar and a white content area.
+A fully responsive theme with a darkgrey sidebar and a white content area.
 Has 1 theme color that is prevalent in links and titles.
 For [Anchor CMS](http://http://anchorcms.com/).

 ![Screenshot of WhiteGrey](http://www.frisovandijk.com/public/git/whitegrey/themescreenshot.png)